 Data revealed a less clear picture when it comes to factors related to the local community (injunctive and descriptive norms, and community identification).
 Overall, we find that community norms seem to play a positive role for acceptability and willingness to join in some of the samples, with injunctive norms being more consistently related to acceptability and descriptive norms to willingness to join.
 In the Dutch panel and HCWS samples, among those unaware of an energy community in their locality, as expected, we find the perceived injunctive and descriptive norm and identification with the local region to be positively correlated with acceptability of an energy community and willingness to join.
-Yet, contrary to our expectations, we only find identification with the local community to be related to willingness to join in a Buurkracht initiative among those unaware of an energy community in their of an energy community in their locality to be related to willingness to join in a structure among those unaware of an energy community in the local community to be related to willingness to join in a structure among those unaware of an energy community in their locality but not in any of the other samples.
+Yet, contrary to our expectations, we only find identification with the local community to be related to willingness to join in a Buurkracht initiative among those unaware of an energy community in their locality but not in the other samples.